yt1516/DE4-Optimision/Jacob_Submission/Subsystem1_Code_Guide.md

 `turb_placement.m`: Uses Pattern Search to place the selected turbine models into the given build area to maximise the power output of the wind turbine farm.

+### Outputs
+Running `Demo.m` will generate the following outputs:

+_Model_Name_: names of the selected turbine models.

+_Numbers_: the number of each selected turbine models.

+_Installation_Cost_: the cost of purchasing the selected turbine models.

+_Final_Power_Output_: a one-year power output from the selected turbine models.

+_Turbine_Locations_: the locations of each selected turbine model in the given build area